nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

     sendMessageToMixnet(blobResult);
 }
 ```

-* `onFileChange()`: This function is triggered when a file is selected by the user and sets the selected file as `selectedPayload`, reads it as a data URL using `FileReader` and triggers the `readAndSendFile` function once the file has been read.
+* `onFileChange()` - Whenever the user selects a file it sets it as selectedPayload which reads the file as a data URL using FileReader, therefore triggering the `readAndSendFile` function once the file has been successfully read.

-* `readAndSendFile(event)`: This function is triggered by the `FileReader` load event and sends the contents of the file (stored in `event.target.result` as `blobResult`) using the `sendMessage` function.
+* `readAndSendFile(event)` - Triggered by the `FileReader` load event and sends the contents of the file (stored in `event.target.result` as `blobResult`) using the `sendMessage` function.

-Next, we'll implement our `sendMessageToMixnet` that we just called in the last function we wrote.
-Type or paste out the following beneath the previous code.
+5. Underneath the `sendSelfAddressRequest()` function, add the following:

 ```
-/*
-    Function that gets the form data and sends that to the mixnet in a stringified JSON format.
-*/
 function sendMessageToMixnet(payload) {

     var messageContentToSend  = {